arbitraryexecution/forta-bot-templates/address-watch/SETUP.md

 ## Agent Setup Walkthrough

 The following steps will take you from a completely blank template to a functional agent.
-The only file that needs to be modified for this agent to operate correctly is the configuration file `agent-config.json`.
+The only file that needs to be modified for this agent to operate correctly is the configuration file `agent-config.json`

-1. Open the `agent-config.json` file.
+1. Copy the `agent-config.json.example` file to a new file named `agent-config.json`.

 2. For the `developerAbbreviation` key, type in your desired abbreviation to specify your name or your development team name.
 For example, Arbitrary Execution uses the abbreviation `"AE"` for its `developerAbbreviation` value.